Morality is not something innate or something that evolution programmed into us.

 Even take another extreme: Ancient Romans and Arab societies used to rape young children.
 Now we call that pedophilia.

-It’s clearly apparent that evolution did not change us in such a short time – so morality is clearly not something that is set in stone.
-It is easily editable depending on the society and the culture engulfing it.
+It’s clearly apparent that evolution did not change us in such a short time.
+Morality is clearly not something that is set in stone unless you adhere to a faith.
+Otherwise, it is easily editable depending on the society and the culture engulfing it.

 Even in the U.S., the culture has changed the moral views very drastically in just the past 50 years.

 So, the question.
-Why be a good person if you are atheist?
+Why be a good person if you are an atheist?

 At the end of the day, we have two main potentials here: